empytree/jugbeat/README.md

 **List of controllers covered:**
 - Launchpad (by Novation music)

 Yep, Launchpad only for now - it's the sole grid controller I own.
 Maybe it would work for Launchpad S and Pro.
 However, I am highly interested in creating versions for other popular grid controllers, Akai's APC40 in the first place.
 I need to purchase those, so I humbly asking for targeted donations.
-Core device will also go strong, sequencer is a priority goal.
+Core device will also grow strong, sequencer is a priority goal.
 Further information obtained on project website.

 **Usage:**